gifale95/BERG/source/tutorials/Adding_New_Models_to_Berg.rst

 ----------------------------

 Include the public link to your ``.zip`` archive in your pull request.
-For detailed instructions on contributing to NEST, please refer to the official guide: `How to contribute <https://neural-encoding-simulation-toolkit.readthedocs.io/en/latest/contribution.html>`_
+For detailed instructions on contributing to BERG, please refer to the official guide: `How to contribute <https://brain-encoding-response-generator.readthedocs.io/en/latest/contribution.html>`_